-- (a) Pay statements given to employees on their pay day shall include the designation of statutory holidays paid, the listing of all adjustments including overtime and promotions, the cumulative amount of sick leave credits earned, and an itemization of all deductions. - (b) Subject to paragraph (g) below, when a pay day falls on a non-banking day, the pay and pay statement shall be given prior to the established pay day. - (c) Employees on evening shift paid by cheque shall receive their pay cheques on the day immediately prior to pay day. - (d) Employees on night shift paid by cheque shall receive their pay cheques on the morning of pay day at the conclusion of their shift. - (e) Employees paid by cheque whose days off coincide with pay day shall be paid, as far as practicable, on her/his last day preceding the pay day provided the cheque is available at her/his place of work. - (f) The pay for an annual vacation to which an employee is entitled shall be paid as set out in Article 28.05. - (g) Where an Employer has implemented or intends to implement a system of direct payroll deposit, the Employer shall have the right to require all employees to participate in the pay direct system.
+- (a) Pay statements given to employees on their pay day shall include the designation of statutory holidays paid, the listing of all adjustments including overtime and promotions, the cumulative amount of sick leave credits earned, and an itemization of all deductions. - (b) Employers will make available to employees electronically, accrued vacation and special leave balances. - (c) Subject to paragraph (h) below, when a pay day falls on a non-banking day, the pay and pay statement shall be given prior to the established pay day. - (d) Employees on evening shift paid by cheque shall receive their pay cheques on the day immediately prior to pay day. - (e) Employees on night shift paid by cheque shall receive their pay cheques on the morning of pay day at the conclusion of their shift. - (f) Employees paid by cheque whose days off coincide with pay day shall be paid, as far as practicable, on her/his last day preceding the pay day provided the cheque is available at her/his place of work. - (g) The pay for an annual vacation to which an employee is entitled shall be paid as set out in Article 28.05. - (h) Where an Employer has implemented or intends to implement a system of direct payroll deposit, the Employer shall have the right to require all employees to participate in the pay direct system.
 The Employer will make every reasonable effort to accommodate employees with extenuating circumstances.
 The employee shall choose the financial institution in Canada to which they wish their pay to be deposited provided that the institution selected by the employee will accept a direct deposit and unreasonable administrative costs are not incurred.
 Where an employee identifies a significant error in her/his pay, the Employer must provide a manual cheque at the employee's request, as soon as reasonably possible.